 Decorating your nursery is one of the most exciting parts of expecting a baby.
-But what if you can’t afford all new furniture, or aren’t sure that it has to match?
 Here are five tips for mixing and matching different pieces of nursery furniture.

 The products mentioned on this page were independently selected by Babycious editors.
 As an Amazon Associate, Babycious may earn a commission from qualifying purchases.